-- Too many metastases for surgery or stereotactic surgery - Patients with leptomeningeal disease, in which the melanoma has spread to the cerebrospinal fluid, the fluid that bathes the brain and the spinal cord - After stereotactic surgery, if the tumours continue to grow - After trying immunotherapy, if the tumours continue to grow.
+- Too many metastases for surgery or stereotactic surgery - Patients with leptomeningeal disease, in which the melanoma has spread to the meninges, the tissue that lines the surface of the brain and spinal cord, sometimes leading to release of melanoma cells into the cerebrospinal fluid that bathes the brain and spinal cord. - After stereotactic surgery, if the tumours continue to grow - After trying immunotherapy, if the tumours continue to grow.

 Radiation therapy to the brain can cause a range of side effects.
-WBRT is associated with more side effects than SRS because it is used more broadly.
+WBRT is associated with more side effects than SRS because it affects a greater amount of brain tissue.
 Side effects can include headaches, hair loss, nausea & vomiting, fatigue, hearing loss, and trouble with memory and speech.

-Graphic 3.
+Graphic 4.
 Set up for gamma knife for treatment of brain metastases.
 Reproduced from Wikimedia Commons, courtesy of NRC.